orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/01-Open Position.md

 - **Splash Pools**: Provide liquidity without specifying a price range.
 Ideal for those seeking a simple way to start providing liquidity.

 - **Concentrated Liquidity Pools**: Allow you to provide liquidity within a specified price range, enabling higher capital efficiency but requiring more advanced management.
-    > ⚠️ The ratio of token A and token B that you deposit as liquidity in the pool, reflects the current price by definition.
-Vice versa, when the price starts to move in either direction, the amount of token A and token B that you deposited, also changes.
-This can work to your advantage, but it can also happen that the value of the two tokens combined (+ earned rewards) is less than the value of those tokens before you deposited liquidity.
-This is often referred to as **divergence loss**.
+    > ⚠️ The ratio of Token A to Token B that you deposit as liquidity in the pool is influenced by the current price.
+As the price moves in either direction, the amounts of Token A and Token B in the pool will adjust.
+This shift can work to your advantage, but it may also result in the combined value of your tokens (plus any earned rewards) being lower than their initial value before you deposited liquidity.
+This is commonly referred to as **divergence loss**.

  Upon creation of the position, an NFT will be minted to represent ownership of the position.
 This NFT is used by the program to verify your ownership when adjusting liquidity, harvesting rewards, or closing the position.